owickstrom/specifying-and-testing-web-applications/src/slides.md

 # Background {background=images/eksuddigare.jpg}

-## Interests
+## Testing Stateful Systems

-- Web development
 - Property-based testing
+  - Stateful systems
+  - Testing with models
 - Formal methods

 <aside class="notes">

-* Web development
-  - Always an interest of mine
-  - Huge area and market
-  - Browser testing is mainly example/scenario based
 * Property-based testing
   - Last few years: Blog posts, book
-  - State machine testing for UIs
+  - Testing UIs and webapps with models
       - Lots of work
       - Boilerplate
       - Requires a full model
-* Formal methods: F*, TLA+, Temporal logics
+* Formal methods: F*, TLA+, Alloy, Temporal logics

 </aside>

-## Idea: Mash it up!
+## Idea!

-- Combine linear temporal logic (LTL) with a functional language
+- Use linear temporal logic (LTL) to specify stateful systems
 - Leverage the DOM and introspective capabilities
 - Run as property-based tests

 <aside class="notes">

 * Specification language:
-  - Combine ...
+  - Based on LTL
   - Express how systems change state over time
   - State from DOM queries
+  - Select actions from each state
 * DOM can be introspected
     - Reduces the coupling between implementation and specification
-* Runs very much like property-based-tests
+* Run much like property-based-tests

 </aside>

 ## Goals

 - Tester should focus on specifying and understanding
+- More effective testing
-- No more `sleep` or `wait`
+- No need for `sleep` or `wait`
 - Support partial specifications

 ## Non-goals

 - Deterministic testing
-  - Optional shrinking
 - Support for specific frameworks

 ## How It Works

 1. Navigate to *origin page*
 2. Record a trace (sequence of states and actions):
-    1. Generate random actions
-    2. Pick one *possible* action and perform it
+    1. Pick a *valid* action and perform it
-    3. Record state
+    2. Record state
-    4. Go to 2.1 if not done
+    3. Go to 2.1 if not done (success, failure, or requiring more actions)
-3. Check that the behavior (only the states) satisfies the specification
-4. If rejected, shrink sequence of actions and rerun

 # The TodoMVC Showdown {background=images/horisont.jpg}